chloemurdock/chloemurdock.github.io/_posts/2020-01-06-kosovo-where-is-that.md

 title: Kosovo.
 "Where is that?"*
 date: 2019-09-25T18:53:00.000Z
 image: /images/peje.png
-tags: The Miami Student newspaper, travel section, Kosovo
+tags: TMS newspaper, travel section, Kosovo
 ---
 The country was a big, black box of uncertainty to my family and friends before I landed in the capital city of Pristina last May.
 At times I simply said, “It’s in eastern Europe,” and the conversation ended.